calvinqh/ad_knowledge_base/README.md

 # About the project
-This project contains the tools needed to upload the provided data files (csv, xml, and txt) onto multiple databases to create a Alzheimer Disease Knowledgebase.
-This project also contains an interface to interact with these databases.
-The interface provides methods to query the database for information.
-Patient information is stored onto a cassandra keyspace.
-RosmapRNA information is stored onto a mongo instance.
+The goal of this project is to provide an interface for the user to interact with Alzheimer Disease Knowledge Database.
+This interface simplifies the process of retrieving information from this knowledge base.
+Rather than parsing csv, xml and txt files, using this interface speeds up retrievals and provides a set of function to query the knowledge databases.

+The command line interface provides a set of general commands:
+ - Retrieve the gene symbols that interacting with the given gene
+ - Retrieve the mean and std
+ - Retrieval of gene information (entrez id, gene symbol, corresponding uniprot ids, ...)
+ - Retrieve patient information
+ - Upload csv, xml, and txt files (data files)

+Patient information is stored onto a Cassandra keyspace.
 Gene interaction information is stored onto a Neo4J database.
+RosmapRNASeq, Gene and Uniprot information is stored onto a Mongo instance.

 The tools to upload data onto these databases are located in ```tools/```.
 Instructions on how to upload the data with/without python scripts are mentioned below.

 The command line interface is ```cli.py```